Skip to content

 Reading yarn labels

-Yarn labels provide essential information for your crochet projects.
-Knowing how to read them helps you pick the right yarn and understand how to care for your finished work.
-Look for this key info on the yarn label:
+Yarn labels tell you everything you need to know for your project.
+Learn to read them so you can pick the right yarn and take care of your finished work.

 • Weight category (e.g., 4 - Worsted)